-The Lincoln cent is the United States’ longest serving coin.
-Its 1909 debut marked the centennial of the birth of Abraham Lincoln.
-Its elegant sculptural design served as the vanguard of a new wave of American coin art.
+The Lincoln cent is the United States’ longest-serving coin.
+Its 1909 debut marked the centennial of the birth of Abraham Lincoln, and its elegant sculptural design served as the vanguard of a new wave of American coin art.
 And while the golden era of American coin design is most associated with medallic artist and sculptor, Augustus Saint-Gardens, it is the early 20th-century work of Litvak-American sculptor Victor David Brenner that remains in circulation.

 A paltry 866,000 Lincoln cents were struck at the San Francisco Mint in 1931.
 That total made the 1931-S the fourth cent in the small cent era (starting in 1857) to have a mintage under one million.
 The other coins: the 1877 Indian, the 1909-S Indian, and the 1909-S VDB brought marginally higher prices than their coins by the start of the 1930s coin boom.
 The Numismatist, in its standard reporting of mintages, made the collecting community aware of the 1931-S’s relative scarcity.
 A hunt for the coins immediately commenced.

 By 1935, San Francisco-based dealer R.A.
 Webb was offering “strictly uncirculated” examples of the 1931-S cent for 35 cents in his ads in the back of the ANA’s monthly.
 By then, fellow dealer Thomas Elder was selling 1877 Indian cents in BU for $2.50.
 The 1909-S VDB cent was going for about as much as the 1931-S; its runaway success as the series key was not yet assured.